-What does complete refurbishment involve?
+What does a complete renovation involve?

-Once we enter construction phase we start with gutting and clearing the property.
-This is followed by any structural works to the interior if required.
-Then it is time to install elements of the dwelling, such as:
+Once we enter the construction phase, we start by gutting and clearing the property.
+Returning it nearly or completely to the former shell.
+After this is complete we start any structural work to the interior.
+Then it is time to install the elements of the dwelling, such as:

 What to consider before you start